Alphanovel App

 "Hellz yeah," Trisha scoffed, "And I plan to put them in my mouth with enthusiasm!"

 Taking back her card, the girl stuffed it in her jeans pocket and looked around for a free table.
-That was when one of her hazel curls escaped from its hair band prison and was now blocking her left eye.
-“D*mn it,” she growled, balancing the orange tray into her right hand so she could attack back.
+That was when one of her hazel curls escaped from its hair band prison, blocking her left eye.
+"D*mn it," she growled, balancing the orange tray in her right hand so she could attack back.

 Almost…

-Two strong hands appeared out of nowhere and swept up the girl's lunch just before it slipped out of Miranda's fingers.
+Two strong hands appeared out of nowhere and swept up her lunch just before it slipped from Miranda's fingers.
 Shocked, her lips dropped into an oval shape.
-She fish-lined her head up, attempting to prepare a quick ‘thank you’ but it never left her lips.
+She fish-lined her head up, attempting to prepare a quick 'thank you,' but it never left her lips.

 Miranda could almost kid herself that her rudeness was because of being winded or surprised.